 The Pennsylvania city's official Christmas tree has brought Reading plenty of grief.
 Good grief.

 When the 50-foot Norway spruce went up last month, it drew immediate comparisons to the scraggly sapling in "A Charlie Brown Christmas."
-Its giant bare spots and asymmetrical branches were no one's idea of Christmas tree perfection especially in Pennsylvania, one of the nation's largest producers.
-Some residents and city officials called it an embarrassment and demanded it be replaced with a more suitable specimen.
+Its giant bare spots and asymmetrical branches were no one's idea of Christmas tree perfection.
+Especially in Pennsylvania, one of the nation's largest producers.
+Some residents and city officials called it an embarrassment.
+They demanded it be replaced with a more suitable specimen.

 Instead, Reading decided to embrace the Charlie Brown theme.

-Workers wrapped a blue blanket around its base a la Linus and adorned it with a single red ball.
-The city announced a worldwide photo and essay contest, with winners to receive copies of the book version of the beloved TV special.
+Workers wrapped a blue blanket around its base a la Linus.
+They adorned it with a single red ball.
+The city announced a worldwide photo and essay contest.
+Winners are to receive copies of the book version of the beloved TV special.
 And the public is invited to give the tree a makeover, just like the "Peanuts" gang surprised Charlie Brown by turning his puny pine into a trimmed, twinkling tannenbaum.

 Turns out Reading's tree wasn't bad at all, really.
 It just needed a little love.

-"Christmas is so commercialized that we tend to forget what Christmases used to be like," said Mayor Vaughn Spencer, channeling good ol' Charlie Brown himself.
-"Sometimes we have to keep things in perspective, and I think that's the lesson here."
+"Christmas is so commercialized that we tend to forget what Christmases used to be like," said Mayor Vaughn Spencer.
+"Sometimes we have to keep things in perspective.
+And I think that's the lesson here."